mdefrance/AutoCarver/docs/source/comparison.rst

      - **No target awareness.** Splits are placed on the marginal distribution of ``X`` only: equal-frequency (``quantile``), equal-width (``uniform``), or 1-D k-means.
      - ``n_bins`` per feature; that's it.

-The takeaway: **AutoCarver and optbinning both optimize against the target**, but AutoCarver's robustness step (the dev-set veto) is something optbinning does not do natively — you'd have to script it yourself with cross-validation.
+The takeaway: **AutoCarver and optbinning both optimize against the target**, but AutoCarver's robustness step (the dev-set veto, with a Wilson-CI-guarded ``min_freq`` check on both train and dev) is something optbinning does not do natively — you'd have to script it yourself with cross-validation.
 KBinsDiscretizer is a different category: it's a fast preprocessing primitive, not a supervised binner.

 Side-by-side: bin a mixed feature set on the same data